 The digital identity landscape can be confusing, but ID.me is here to simplify the industry for businesses, government agencies, and consumers.
 ID.me’s team can help you build a robust, scalable, and efficient solution.
 We provide a complete identity platform featuring NIST 800-63-3 IAL2 and AAL2 aligned capabilities with identity proofing and a flexible identity broker.

-ID.me is certified at NIST IAL2/AAL2 by the Kantara Initiative and can provide secure credentialing at NIST IAL1 for lower-risk logins.
+ID.me is compliant at NIST IAL2/AAL2 by the Kantara Initiative and can provide secure credentialing at NIST IAL1 for lower-risk logins.
 We also offer a NIST IAL2 + Liveness policy which prevents fraud by adding a video selfie for “genuine presence detection” to make sure the person getting verified is really there.

 In addition, ID.me offers authentication options that meet AAL3, should your organization choose to strengthen authentication requirements.